gbaumgart/xdelite/Readme.md

 ### Resources and themes

- 1. Currently too hardcoded in delite/deliteful, solved by a requirejs.load hook and a variable mixin
+ 1. Currently too hardcoded in delite/deliteful, solved by a requirejs.load hook and a variable mixin.
+ 2. Please watch out for a more detailed report about the modifications done to theme related issues [here](Themes.md)

 ### Handlebar templates